 What does this mean?
 No “they should have known” or “shoulds” in general.
 And, we understand the difference between an agreement - or rule that we have both agreed to - and expectation, which is usually an unstated desire, and a standard and/or a boundary.
 To fully understand - and therefore be able to agree to - the 2nd agreement, let’s distinguish the difference among those.

-This is an excerpt from the forthcoming book #EvolutionaryRelationships.
+This is an excerpt from Jason's forthcoming book on Evolutionary Relationships from the #RelationshipGenesis section.